Prism-Analytic-Technologies/obsidian-data-visualizations/README.md

 # obsidian-data-visualizations
-Hosting data visualizations to embed in Obsidian publish
+The goal of this repo is to provide basic hosting through github pages to support data visualizations html files that can then be embedded in Obsidian publish